ivandustin/seeds/README.md

 For I tell you that if your righteousness does not exceed more than the scribes and Pharisees, you will never enter into the Kingdom of Heaven.

-###### Matthew 5:21
+###### Matthew 5:21-24

-You heard that it was said to those of old, "Do not kill.
+You heard that it was said to the ancients, "Do not kill.
 And whoever kills is liable to judgment."

 But I say to you that all who are angry with his brother are liable to judgment.